jkohlin/wordpress-basics/personal-portfolio-2-content-plan.md

 ### Assignment handin
 1. Prepare Wordpress by adding post types, taxonomies and media sizes.
 2. Register widget areas and theme configurations.
-3. Create and publish posts and widgets.
+3. Create and publish posts, menus and widgets.

 **Push your theme to the remote repository.**